What We Do

 You can help change kids’ lives for the better

-Our sponsors and supporters can help open up a child’s world – to see other possibilities supported in a loving environment and to go to bed without the stomach ache that hunger can bring.
+JOS supporters open up a poor child’s world – to see other possibilities for life, supported in a loving environment and to go to bed without the stomach ache that hunger causes.
+We think this is one of the most valuable contributions possible to make to humanity.